 Tattoo removal is most commonly performed using a laser.
 The type of laser used will be based on the colour of the ink used in the tattoo.
 Tattoos may also be removed by surgery.

 Tattoos that are composed of dark colours such as black ink will respond better to laser treatment than multi-coloured tattoos.
 Some colours such as yellows, pinks, reds or greens may be quite difficult to treat with lasers.
-Laser tattoo removal is likely to leave some faint outline of the tattoo even with a full course of treatment.
+Laser is likely to leave some faint outline of the tattoo even with a full course of treatment.

-Surgical tattoo removal is possible in some cases.
+Surgical tattoo excision is possible in some cases.
 This depends on the size of the tattoo and where it is located on the body.
 Generally smaller tattoos on parts of the body where there is some skin laxity are likely to be suitable for surgical tattoo removal.
 Some larger tattoos may need a staged procedure which means it may need to removed partially in a number of goes until the whole tattoo has been removed.

-Surgical tattoo removal is performed as a local anaesthetic procedure.
+Surgical tattoo excision is performed as a local anaesthetic procedure.
 This means the area is number and the tattoo is removed.
 The skin is then stitched together and dressings applied over the scar.
 Most of the time, the stitching will all be beneath the surface of the skin and so you will not need to have any stitches removed.

 There are some potential risks and complications associated with laser and surgical removal.
-For the laser tattoo removal these may include residual tattoo; failure to respond; need for repeated treatments; burns; skin pigmentation changes (hypo- or hyper-pigmentation).
+For the laser removal these may include residual tattoo; failure to respond; need for repeated treatments; burns; skin pigmentation changes (hypo- or hyper-pigmentation).

 Scarring